rackerlabs/docs-cloud-block-storage/rst/dev-guide/api-operations/methods/put-update-volume-v1-tenant-id-volumes-volume-id.rst

     PUT /v1/{tenant_id}/volumes/{volume_id}

-Updates the name and description for a volume.
+This operation updates the name and description for a volume.